jooniku/convolutional_neural_network/Documentation/implementation_document.md

 - If a given value in image is less than 0, the value becomes 0.0001*original_value

 ### Pooling layer
-- Has currently two different pooling functions, only average-pooling is tested and has backpropagation implemented.
-- Average pooling takes an average of all the values within a kernels local space (e.g. 2x2 area) and reduces the size to 1 value
 - Max pooling takes the largest value of the kernels local area and reduces size to 1 value

 ###  Fully connected layer